ARTICLE I. NAME, ARTICLES OF ORGANIZATION, PRINCIPAL OFFICE & SEAL

 ARTICLE IX.
 AMENDMENT OF THE ARTICLES & BYLAWS

-These Bylaws may be amended by a two-thirds vote of the Regular Members entitled to vote at any annual or special meeting of Members at which a quorum is present, if notice of the substance of the proposed amendment is stated in the notice of such meeting.
-If authorized by the Articles of Organization, the Board of Directors, by a majority of their number then in office, may also make, amend, or repeal these Bylaws, in whole or in part, except with respect to any provision that by law, the Articles of Organization of these Bylaws requires action by the Regular Members.
+These Bylaws may be amended by a two-thirds vote of the Regular Members and Lifetime Members entitled to vote at any annual or special meeting of members at which a quorum is present, if notice of the substance of the proposed amendment is stated in the notice of such meeting.
+If authorized by the Articles of Organization, the Board of Directors, by a majority of their number then in office, may also make, amend, or repeal these Bylaws, in whole or in part, except with respect to any provision that by law, the Articles of Organization of these Bylaws requires action by the Regular Members and Lifetime Members.

 9.2 Notification of Change in Meeting Date